fyambos/flask-spotify-app/README.md

 # Playlist Manager
-> A web application for managing playlists with seamless integration with Firestore and Spotify.
-Users can sort tracks by genre, edit playlists, and delete playlists with confirmation dialogs.
+> A web application for managing Spotify playlists with Firestore integration.
+Users can sort tracks by genre, edit playlists, and delete playlists.

 ## Features
 * Display Saved Playlists: View saved playlists with album artwork and details fetched from Spotify.